Find out why suburb Median Price can be misleading and how Typical Price comes to the rescue.

 Typical Price vs. Median Price

-Due to limitations of the Median Price metric, HtAG uses a different approach when calculating typical house values at the suburb level.
-The resulting metric is called Typical Price and is derived via a process called Data Fitting.
+Due to limitations of the Median Price metric, HtAG uses a different approach when calculating typical house values.
+The resulting metric is Typical Price, which we derive via a process called Data Fitting.

 Data fitting is the process of fitting models to data and analyzing the accuracy of the fit.
 Engineers and scientists use data fitting techniques, including mathematical equations and nonparametric methods, to model acquired data.Source: mathworks.com